Vision for Religious Education at Coleshill Heath

-Discovery RE recommends teaching Christianity plus one other principal religion / belief system in every year group, and enables all 6 principal religions (Buddhism, Christianity, Hinduism, Islam, Judaism, Sikhism) to be considered by the end of Key Stage 2.
+At Coleshill Heath, we support our RE teaching using Discovery RE which recommends teaching Christianity plus one other principal religion/belief system in every year group, and enables all 6 principal religions (Buddhism, Christianity, Hinduism, Islam, Judaism, Sikhism) to be considered by the end of Key Stage 2.

 What is Discovery RE?